artop123/withings-to-garmin-sync/README.md

 After completing these steps, your Withings application is ready, and you can use it to fetch weight data with this software.

-## Running the Software
+## Building the Software

-Clone the repository and build the application:
+[.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) is required to build the project.

 ```bash
 git clone https://github.com/artop123/withings-to-garmin-sync.git